Cyphre117/PrototypeDevTDD/TDD.md

 #### Sprite Class
 The sprite class simply contains two functions, the initialisation function which sets up all the base variables for the new sprite and loads the desired texture from the texture cache.

+#### Animated Sprite Class
+The Animated sprite class contains an initialisation function, four other pubic functions and a private function.
+The initialisation function takes in eleven variables, this will define the position of the sprite, its width and height, and how the animation is played.
+The draw function simply sends the data to the openGL rendering system to be rendered to the screen.
+The update function takes in the current delta time from the application and updates what frame the sprite should currently be displaying.
+The set speed function takes in a float and updates how fast the animation will play.
+The refresh function simply sets the needs refreshed boolean to true, this will make the update function reset the current frame being displayed to the first in the animation.
+The one private function updates the current UV coordinates depending on what frame needs to be displayed and rebinds the geometry.

 #### Sprite Batching
 * The Sprite Batching class consists of a “Glyph” struct, a “GlyphSortType” enum class, a “RenderBatch” class, five public functions and six private functions.